Generative Retrieval with Few-shot Indexing: Abstract

 \section{Abstract}

-Existing \acf{GR} approaches rely on \textit{training-based indexing}, i.e., fine-tuning a model to memorise the associations between a query and the \ac{docid} of a relevant document.
-Training-based indexing has three limitations: high training overhead, under-utilisation of the pre-trained knowledge of \acp{LLM}, and challenges in adapting to a dynamic document corpus.
-To address the above issues, we propose a novel \textbf{few-shot} indexing-based \textbf{\ac{GR}} framework (\our).
-It has a novel few-shot indexing process, where we prompt an \ac{LLM} to generate \acp{docid} for all documents in a corpus, ultimately creating a \ac{docid} bank for the entire corpus.
-During retrieval, we feed a query to the same \ac{LLM} and constrain it to generate a \ac{docid} within the \ac{docid} bank created during indexing, and then map the generated \ac{docid} back to its corresponding document. \our relies solely on prompting an \ac{LLM} without requiring any training, making it more efficient.
+Existing \acf{GR} methods rely on \textit{training-based indexing}, which fine-tunes a model to memorise associations between queries and the \acp{docid} of relevant documents.
+Training-based indexing suffers from high training costs, under-utilisation of pre-trained knowledge in \acp{LLM}, and limited adaptability to dynamic document corpora.
+To address the issues, we propose a \textbf{few-shot} indexing-based \textbf{\ac{GR}} framework (\our).
+It has a few-shot indexing process without any training, where we prompt an \ac{LLM} to generate \acp{docid} for all documents in a corpus, ultimately creating a \ac{docid} bank for the entire corpus.
+During retrieval, we feed a query to the same \ac{LLM} and constrain it to generate a \ac{docid} within the \ac{docid} bank created during indexing, and then map the generated \ac{docid} back to its corresponding document.
 Moreover, we devise few-shot indexing with \textit{one-to-many mapping} to further enhance \our.
-Experiments show that \our achieves superior performance to state-of-the-art \ac{GR} methods that require heavy training.
+Experiments show that \our achieves superior performance to state-of-the-art \ac{GR} methods requiring heavy training.